-- 3) Bereavement leave will not be charged against your accumulated vacation or sick leave time. - 4) You must notify your supervisor/department director of this bereavement leave so that your time will not be docked. - 5) Part-time employees will be granted bereavement leave only when the death occurs on days previously scheduled as duty hours/days.
-Any other scheduled days off will not be paid as bereavement leave.
+Bereavement leave will not be charged against the employee's accumulated annual leave or sick leave time.

-6) The department director will verify the relationship of the deceased family member in accordance with the above relationships.
+- 4) The employee must notify the supervisor/department director of the need for bereavement leave as soon as possible so that your time will not be docked. - 5) Part-time employees will be granted bereavement leave only when the death occurs on days previously scheduled as duty hours/days.
+Any other scheduled days off will not be paid as bereavement leave. - 6) The department director will verify the relationship of the deceased family member in accordance with the above relationships.
 The relationship of the deceased to the employee will be indicated on the biweekly time reports and exception reports.